uniwebcms/express/README.md

-# Uniweb Express UI
+# Uniweb Express

 [Uniweb CMS](https://uniwebcms.com) is a **web engine** with advanced built-in intelligence to manage rich data and build websites from templates.
 The logic that is necessary for creating the user interface of a website exists at the level of **web components** that are powered by the web engine.

 A Uniweb **website template** can be created without technical knowledge thanks to the fact that it is simply a set of options that guide the process of building a website automatically.
 We refer to that process as **self-building website**.
 A website template specifies the web components that are needed to define a self-building website.

-**Uniweb Express UI** is a library of low-level and general-purposed web components that can be used to create collections of higher-level and/or specialized components.
+**Uniweb Express** is a component library of low-level and general-purposed web components that can be used to create collections of higher-level and/or specialized components.

 ## Designing for self-building websites